14 Top-Rated Things to Do in Vernon, BC

 If your kids think that apples come from the grocery store, here's your chance to have fun with them while everyone learns about food production at a working farm: Davison Orchards and Country Village.
 A visit here is a treat for the whole family.
 The learning is interactive and hands-on.

-Apart from the train and tractor rides, there are farm critters to pat and a large playground for kids that includes a tree house and haystack tunnels.
+Apart from the train and tractor rides, there are farm critters to pat and a one-acre play area for kids that includes a tree house, haystack tunnels, and old-fashioned water pumps.

 3. See Honey in the Making at Planet Bee

 Planet Bee is a working honey farm, which means you can see bees hard at work making honey.
-Unless you're a beekeeper, it's unlikely you've ever seen a hive up close, so this experience is one you don't want to miss.
+Unless you're a beekeeper, it's unlikely you've ever seen a hive up close, so this is one of the most popular places to visit while in Vernon.

 What you're looking for is the queen bee, which staff have identified on one side of the hive with a blue dot and on the other side with a white dot.
 She might be regal in the bee world, but don't expect anything as glitzy as a tiara.
 This queen looks as brown and ordinary as all the worker bees.